cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/palera1n/installing-palera1n/palera1n-linux.md

 9. Click enter on the computer, then your phone will respring

 Once palera1n says done, have fun and enjoy tweaks!
 Compatible tweaks are [here](https://github.com/itsnebulalol/ios15-tweaks).

-# Reverting the jailbreak

-To remove the jailbreak, you **do not have to restore**.

-Before proceeding, open up a terminal and run these commands:

-`sudo systemctl stop usbmuxd`

-`sudo usbmuxd -f -p`

-Then, open a second terminal, then you may proceed.

-1. Clone the repo with `git clone -b tweaks --recursive https://github.com/palera1n/palera1n && cd palera1n`
-    - If you've already cloned the repo, just run `cd palera1n`
-2. Run `sudo ./palera1n.sh --restore-rootfs`
-    - If you're having an issue, add `--debug` to the end and use those logs to troubleshoot

-If you're having trouble, you can run `binaries/Linux/irecovery -n` to run irecovery.

-Your device should boot into iOS, and you can use the phone as normal.